Sandalwood Essential Oil: Uses, Benefits, and Precautions

 - Frequently used in meditation for its grounding and uplifting properties

 Sandalwood oil is widely known for being a spiritual, sacred oil, used around the world during practices of prayer and meditation.
-Perhaps this is because of the way the oil impacts a busy mind, calming thoughts and anxiety or worry, allowing a person to relax into a peaceful state, let go of their own mind/ego, and slip into presence (especially when applied over the forehead, the prefrontal cortex, which is your worry center of the brain).
+Perhaps this is because of the way the oil impacts a busy mind, calming thoughts and anxiousness or worry, allowing a person to relax into a peaceful state, let go of their own mind/ego, and slip into presence (especially when applied over the forehead, the prefrontal cortex, which is your worry center of the brain).

 How to Use Sandalwood Essential Oil